Round two… FIGHT!

 Isn’t it stupid and annoying that you were never taught how to study in school?
 At some point, we were all just expected to know how to do it.
 And so what did we do?
 We read and re-read the textbook, made notes, colored those notes in, and then read our notes.
 And through all of that, we kinda just hoped that the knowledge would stick.

-These exercises are the way most students study for tests and exams and yet they are incredibly inefficient.
+These exercises are the way most students study for tests and exams, and yet they are incredibly inefficient.
 You’ve got a mountain of super granular information to remember.
 So you cannot afford to do what you’ve always done.
 It is imperative that you study smart.

 The fastest way to learn, understand, and memorize A LOT of information in a short amount of time is spaced repetition.